RolfCloud42/AzureMCTHelper/README.md

 ### Script area

-The main component of the script are are the tabs showing the content of the script files which are loaded upon selection of one of the unit buttons.
-Each file is optional and are in the responsibility of the author of the unit files.
+The main component of the script area are the tabs showing the content of the script files, which are loaded upon selection of one of the unit buttons.
+Each file is optional and all files are in the responsibility of the author of the unit files.
 Each file has a defined purpose.

 ***info.txt***
 It can be used to describe the unit and give some background information about what is going to be deployed to Azure.
-It is an optional file and when it is in the unit folder its content will be displayed on the top of the script area.
+It is an optional file and when it is found in the unit folder its content will be displayed on the top of the script area.

 ***azuredeploy.json***
 As within Azure itself `azuredeploy.json` files can be used as templates to deploy Azure resources.
-Under the hood the PowerShell cmdlet `New-AzResourceGroupDeployment` is used together with the provided template file to achieve the same result through this tool.
+Under the hood the PowerShell cmdlet `New-AzResourceGroupDeployment` is used together with the provided template file and the `azuredeploy.parameters.json` to achieve the same result through this tool.

 ***azuredeploy.parameters.json***
 Together with the above mentioned file `azuredeploy.json` the resources get the parameter values passed on to customize the deployment to your needs.
 Together the two files are used by `New-AzResourceGroupDeployment` to create the resources in Azure.

 ***azuredeploy.json.github.txt***
-If the unit, that should be deployed, already exists on GitHub, the azuredeploy.json.github.txt file provide a way to just point to the URL of the file.
+If the unit, that should be deployed, already exists on GitHub, the azuredeploy.json.github.txt file provides a way to just point to the URL of the file.
 So a unit leveraging the Azure storage account quickstart template on GitHub would contain a file in its unit folder named `azuredeploy.json.github.txt` with just one line of text in it pointing to this link: [https://github.com/Azure/azure-quickstart-templates/blob/master/quickstarts/microsoft.storage/storage-account-create/azuredeploy.json](https://github.com/Azure/azure-quickstart-templates/blob/master/quickstarts/microsoft.storage/storage-account-create/azuredeploy.json).

 ***azuredeploy.parameters.json.github.txt***
 Following the same principle the file `azuredeploy.parameters.json.github.txt` can be placed into the unit folder and only contain one line of text representing the URL to the parameters file of the same GitHub example.
 In the above mentioned case this would be: [https://github.com/Azure/azure-quickstart-templates/blob/master/quickstarts/microsoft.storage/storage-account-create/azuredeploy.parameters.json](https://github.com/Azure/azure-quickstart-templates/blob/master/quickstarts/microsoft.storage/storage-account-create/azuredeploy.parameters.json).